theworldasastage/hugo/content/post/podcast/how-to-host-record-boradcast-an-international-podcast.md

 - [Skype](https://skype.com) (0$ ) or any other audio communication tool like [Discord](https://discordapp.com/) (0$ ) , [Appear](https://appear.in) (0$ ), etc.
 - [Farrago](https://rogueamoeba.com/farrago/) (39$ ) to play jingles.
 You can also use any other software that can play a sound like [iTunes](https://itunes.apple.com/) (0$ ) or [Spotify](http://spotify.com) (0$ )

-As you may have notice, all the paid applications we use come from Rogue Amobea, in our experience these app are the most reliable we've found (and you'll hate to have a technical problem when you start your live podcast...).
+As you may have noticed, all the paid applications we use come from Rogue Amoeba, in our experience these app are the most reliable we've found (and you'll hate to have a technical problem when you start your live podcast...).

 so if you want several of them you can buy bundles :

 - Audio Hijack and Loopback bundle for 130$
-- The Ultimate Podcast Bundle for 170$ (with another app called Fission which is perfect to edit the metadatas of a MP3 before posting it on your feed).
+- The Ultimate Podcast Bundle for 170$ (with another app called Fission which is perfect to edit the meta data of a MP3 before posting it on your feed).

 You also need a Mic.
 For one person, [Zoom H2N](https://www.amazon.com/Zoom-H2N-H2n-Handy-Recorder/dp/B005CQ2ZY6?keywords=zoom+H2&qid=1536820944&s=Musical+Instruments&sr=1-4&ref=sr_1_4) (170$ ) or [Blue Yeti](https://www.amazon.com/Blue-Yeti-USB-Microphone-Blackout/dp/B00N1YPXW2?keywords=yeti+blue&qid=1536820897&sr=8-5&ref=sr_1_5) (130$, often discounted on Amazon) are very good options.